Doctors don't know exactly what causes lupus. They think genetics, hormones, and your environment may be involved.

 Your genes are the sets of instructions that tell your body how to work.
 Changes to your genes can sometimes lead to disease.

-Certain ethnic groups share common genes that may make them more likely to get lupus.
+Certain racial and ethnic groups share common genes that may make them more likely to get lupus.
 Your chances are higher of getting the disease if you are: